Ribocentre-switch/Ribocentre-switch.github.io/docs/Glycine.md

 <p><br /></p>

 <p class="header_box" id="description">Description</p>
 <font >The bacterial glycine riboswitch is an RNA element that can bind the amino acid glycine.
 Glycine riboswitches usually consist of two metabolite-binding aptamer domains with similar structures in tandem.
 The aptamers were originally thought to cooperatively bind glycine to regulate the expression of downstream genes.
 In <i>Bacillus subtilis</i>, this riboswitch is found upstream of the <i>gcvT</i> operon which controls glycine degradation.
-It is thought that when glycine is in excess it will bind to both aptamers to activate these genes and facilitate glycine degradation<sup></sup>.</font>
+It is thought that when glycine is in excess it will bind to both aptamers to activate these genes and facilitate glycine degradation (From Wikipedia)<sup></sup>.</font>
 <p><br /></p>

 > Gene association